Serpens66/Anno-1800-SharedMods-for-Modders-/CodeSnippetsPython.md

 ### Get_Buildingsize
-- Get the building blocker size from ifo file
+- Get the building blocker size from ifo file (you have to adjust all paths to yours)

   <details>
   <summary>(CLICK) CODE</summary>